fetchai/docs-archived/docs/index.md

 1. <a href="getting-started/versions">Getting Started</a> <br/>

-	Build and install the Fetch.AI ledger constellation, `etch` vm, and all the libraries you need.
+	Build and install the Fetch.AI Ledger constellation, `etch` vm, and all the libraries you need.
 Get hold of the Fetch.AI Python Ledger API for smart contract creation.
 Spin up the Fetch.AI Open Economic Framework.

 2. <a href="ledger/architecture">The Fetch.AI Ledger</a> <br/>

-	Understand the inner workings of the Fetch.AI ledger.
+	Understand the inner workings of the Fetch.AI Ledger.

 3. <a href="oef">Open Economic Framework</a> <br/>